chrisbpawsey/hpc-intro/_episodes/040-scheduler.md

 > Using the `PBS_HOSTFILE` variable,
 > modify your job so that it prints the list of compute nodes assigned to our job.
 {: .challenge}

+> ## Job environment variables (directory)
+>
+> A key job enviroment variable in PBS is `PBS_O_WORKDIR` that contains the path of
+> the directory from which the job was submitted.
+To understand why this is important
+> modify your job submission script to print out the directory that it runs in by
+> default by using the `pwd` command (this prints the current working directory).
+>
+> Now, use the `PBS_O_WORKDIR` environment within your job script to make sure that
+> the commands you are using run in the directory that you submitted the job from
+> and verify that this has worked using `pwd` again.
+{: .challenge}

+You almost always want your job scipt to execute as if it was in the directory from which the job was submitted so you will generally make sure you use the `PBS_O_WORKDIR` environment variable in all your job scripts.
+If you encounter errors with files or executables not being found it is often worth checking that the job script is executing in the location you expect!

 Resource requests are typically binding.
 If you exceed them, your job will be killed.
 Let's use walltime as an example.
 We will request 30 seconds of walltime,